scrawlings/TakTrainer/README.md

   * players can only play from the remaining pieces (validation rule)
   * game termination conditions
-    * all tiles played (victor controls the most non-standing pieces)
     * road linking sides (victor controls the road)
   * pregenerate all partitions and look them up rather than calculating them
   * play human v human on the command line